shawntabrizi/rust-state-machine/steps/33/README.md

 The other thing you can do with traits is define Associated Types.

-This is covered in [chapter 19 of the Rust Book](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html) under "Advance Traits".
+This is covered in [chapter 19 of the Rust Book](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html) under "Advanced Traits".

 Let's learn this concept by first looking at the problem we are trying to solve.